Emergency services

 Driving can be dangerous, particularly at night.

-Hazards include poorly maintained roads, line markings and street lighting.
+Hazards include poorly maintained roads, line markings, street lighting and stray animals.

 If you plan to drive in the Cook Islands, check local traffic laws and practices.